 Because the physical therapy is focused on the extremities, with no need to remove clothing, there is less likelihood of sensation of personal space invasion and more scope to focus on deep breathing techniques, mindfulness, or simply ‘switching off’.

-A course of regular Reflexology treatments allow continuity of care and development of a professional therapeutic relationship between practitioner and client that may sometimes feel missed in an increasingly time-pressured national healthcare system.
+A course of regular Reflexology treatments in our centre in Chester allow continuity of care and development of a professional therapeutic relationship between practitioner and client that may sometimes feel missed in an increasingly time-pressured national healthcare system.

 Reflexology is used by many on a regular basis in order to maintain long term wellbeing.
 Most people can receive and benefit from Reflexology, provided they do not have any of the aforementioned contraindications.

 The layers of skin on the soles of the feet contain thousands of sensory receptors.

 Some of these receptors respond to pressure or stretch, some to light touch, some to temperature, some to movement of hairs, and some to vibration.

 These receptors sit at the end of long nerves.
 When receptors are activated, they trigger a change in the voltage difference across the nerve cell membrane, which, if sufficient, is converted into an electrical signal, or nerve impulse.

 The nerve impulse is in turn propagated along the long body of the nerve cell.

 Thousands of nerves that supply sensation to the foot travel and join up to eventually forming larger named nerves as they ascend the leg, ultimately entering our vertebral column.
 From there they ascend to join the spinal cord, entering tracts, transmitting the touch and pressure sensations to certain areas of the brain, where they are interpreted.